rocky-linux/documentation/docs/guides/git_wf_git-cola_atom.md

 home:~/documentation
 ```

-## Setting Up git-cola
+## Setting Up Git Cola

-Next, if you want to set up git-cola, we need to open the "documentation" repository we just created locally, and we need to set up the remotes.
-THis is an optional step, but I like to do it.
+Next, if you want to set up Git Cola, we need to open the "documentation" repository we just created locally, and we need to set up the remotes.
+This is an optional step, but I like to do it.

 You can set your remotes with git via the command line as well, but I find this method easier, because for me, I want the Rocky Linux remote to be called something different from "origin" which is what it will be named by default.

-For me, I think of my fork as the "origin" and the Rocky Linux documentation repo as the "upstream" repository.
+For me, I think of my fork as the "origin" and the Rocky Linux documentation as the "upstream" repository.
 You may disagree.

-When you first open git-cola, it asks you to select your repository.
-You could have several on your machine, but the one you are looking for is the one called "documentation".
+When you first open Git Cola, it asks you to select your repository.
+You could have several on your machine, but the one you are looking for is the one called "documentation."
 So click on this one and open it.

 Once you have your repository open, setup the remotes by clicking on `File` and `Edit Remotes`.

 By default, it will already show you your Rocky Linux remote as "origin".
-To change this, simply click in the field, backspace over the top of "origin", replace it with "upstream" and click "Save."
+To change this, simply click in the field, backspace over the top of "origin," replace it with "upstream" and click "Save."

 Next, we actually want to create a new remote that is your fork.
 Click the green plus sign (+) in the left-hand corner of the bottom of the screen and a new remote dialog will open.
 Type "origin" for the name, and then, assuming our GitHub username is "alphaomega" again, your URL will look like this: